 6. Is slow to enter phone numbers.
 Even when your child is calling a familiar number, it takes forever to make the call.

 7. Doesn’t understand the score.
-When you watch a game on TV, your child can’t tell by the score which team is winning and which is losing.
+When you watch a game on TV, your child can’t tell by the score which team is winning and which one is losing.

 8. Gets lost easily.
 You’ve walked together to the store a million times.
 But every time you leave the store, your child is confused about how to get home.